-STOCKHOLDER PROPOSALS FOR THE 2016 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR THE 2017 ANNUAL MEETING

-In order to be included in the Proxy Statement and form of proxy relating to the Company's 2016 annual meeting of stockholders, stockholder proposals must be received by the Company at its principal offices at 4 Irving Place, New York, New York 10003, Attention: Vice President and Corporate Secretary, by the close of business on December 8, 2015.
+In order to be included in the Proxy Statement and form of proxy relating to the Company's 2017 annual meeting of stockholders, stockholder proposals must be received by the Company at its principal offices at 4 Irving Place, New York, New York 10003, Attention: Vice President and Corporate Secretary, by the close of business on December 5, 2016.

-Under the Company's By-laws, written notice of any proposal to be presented by any stockholder or any other person to be nominated by any stockholder for election as a Director must include the information specified in the By-laws and must be received by the Secretary of the Company at its principal executive office not less than 70 days nor more than 90 days prior to the anniversary date of the previous year's annual meeting of stockholders; provided, however, that if the date of the annual meeting is first publicly announced or disclosed less than 80 days prior to the date of the meeting, such notice must be given not more than ten days after such date is first announced or disclosed.
+Under the Company's By-laws, written notice of any proposal to be presented by any stockholder or any other person to be nominated by any stockholder for election as a Director must include the information specified in the By-laws and must be received by the Secretary of the Company at its principal executive office no earlier than February 15, 2017 and no later than March 7, 2017.